SaintHuddini/Fresh_Cut/README.md

 * nav_logo goes to the navbar and is the logo of the website.
 * slide# are the images for the carousel.

-## testing
+## testing / User stories

 * Navbar.

 Works well I have tested it in all forms of devices.

+The Navbar makes is easy for the user to locate through the site of the 3 different pages.
+Also Containing the Book now button making it possible for the user to book a time at any time using the website.

-* Booking Form.
+* Book now/ Booking Form.

-As I was expecting the booking form pops up when you click on it.
-The booking form will not save any information or send the information anywhere.
+The Book now button does as I was expecting.
+When you click on it the booking form pops up.
-How ever as I was expecting it pops up and looks good.
+If you fill in the booking form and press the Book now button in the form, the information will be sent to my email("as the barber") with the information of the Name, Time, Location and E-mailadress.
+After that a confirmation will be sent to your e-mailadress also with the text "Success" showing in the booking form, making it easy for the user to understand that his use of the booking form has been successful.

 * Carousel slides.

 The Carousel slides works.
 If you click on the right side of the picture or vice versa it will slide to that side and show a new image.

+Its a feauture making it easy for the user to understand the purpose of this webiste just by looking to the relevant pictures.

 * Jumbotron.

 Works well and is responsive.
 The popup button on the jumbotron works well.
+This features is for the user to read relevant information for the moment and also a fun way to recieve discount by pressing the 'Just now!' button.

 * Parallax-effect.

 The fixed image works very well I have tried it in github pages and it displays as it should.

-* Popover.

-No bugs on the popovers.
+I have done this for the user to recognize this as a modern type of page also making it easier for the user to remember this page in general.

 * Barbers on cards with img and description.

 The image is displaying and is responsive.

+This is a good way for the user to get to know which barbers works in the saloons and what their specialtiez are.

 * Gallery section.

 Images are displaying and is responsive and the quality is the same on a smaller device.

+This is for the user to see relevant picture to imagine themselv in that seat or moment, making it more easier for them to press the "book now" button

 * Price section with description and new price.

 You can see the new  price and the deleted ones.
 Test worked well.

+The prices are there for the user to see what the prices are now compared to before.
+Showing them a finical oppuertunity to take and making it easier for them to press the "book now" button.

 * Social Media section.

 The icons works very well, when you click on the social media icons a new page opens and directs you to some random barbers social media page.

+This feature is a way for marketing the website through social media, and the user that like to use social media can follow us easily with these icons.

-* footer (about us, location and hours).
+* footer (about us, location, hours and Google maps).

-The footer works good and the a tags on the section works when you click on them.
+The footer works good and the a tags on the section works when you click on them making it easier for a call or email.
+The Google Maps API works well and the markers on the maps are located where I want them and if you click them a message will pop of "F.F in (location)"

+In the footer section the user can find 4 different coloumns with our contact information, our hours, our locations and a visual showing of our locations with google maps.

 ## Deployment